GE cuts some debt using proceeds from sale of biopharma business

-(Reuters) - General Electric Co (GE.N) said on Monday it used part of the $20 billion in proceeds from the sale of its biopharma business to cut debt.
+April 13 (Reuters) - General Electric Co said on Monday it used part of the $20 billion in proceeds from the sale of its biopharma business to cut debt.

 The U.S. industrial conglomerate last week pulled its full-year forecast due to the uncertainties created by the coronavirus outbreak, but backed its first-quarter industrial free cash flow expectation of near-negative $2 billion.